vlouf/cpol_processing/README.md

 - Estimate Rainfall rate using [csu_radartools][2].
 - Estimate DSD retrieval using [csu_radartools][2].

-# Requirements
+# Radiosoundings

-Radiosoundings are required.
+Radiosoundings used to be required, they are now optionnals.
 Ideally radiosoundings coming from arm.gov.
 You can download radiosoundings from the University of Wyoming website (http://weather.uwyo.edu/upperair/sounding.html) and save them into a netCDF4 file.

 # Install